snacsnoc/nanopyos/README.md

 # NanoPy OS
-NanoPy OS is an experimental project to embed a Python interpreter within a minimal kernel for arm64/i386 architecture.
-The project explores integrating MicroPython and CPython.
+NanoPy OS is an experimental project to embed a Python interpreter using MicroPython within a minimal kernel for arm64/i386 architecture

 TODO: make this all work

-## Building the Toolchain
+# Building the Toolchain

 First, set up the toolchain required for cross-compilation.